 About the Library

 The Library serves the Australian people through the maintenance and development of a comprehensive reference collection and a rich collection of material related to Australians and Australia.
 The Library collects a wide range of research materials and includes more than ten million items ranging from traditional books and journals to paintings, drawings and prints, manuscripts, photographs, maps, aerial photographs, music scores and oral history recordings.
-For further information please see the Library’s Strategic Directions.
+For further information please see the Library’s Corporate Plan.

 Further details on our conditions of employment can be found in the Library’s Enterprise Agreement.